ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 proof.
 At a minimum, it MUST be updated to include protection of the added Presentation Header.

-Algorithms SHOULD generate an un-correlatable presentation proof in order to support multiple presentations from a single issued JWP.
+Algorithms SHOULD generate presentation proofs that preserve unlinkability across multiple presentations from a single issued JWP.

 The algorithm is responsible for representing selective disclosure of payloads in a presented proof.
 If multiple octet strings are